dansays/thingy/README.md

   🗒 Remember to use a fresh razor blade!
 ```

+## Installation

+An action group is available for download in the
+[Drafts Action Directory](https://actions.getdrafts.com/g/1HG).
+If you wish to
+customize, run `npm run build` to generate the bundled script to import into Drafts.

 ## Autotagger

 Tags and other properties can be automatically applied based on [regular